Aggressive & Innovative Defense Strategies

 It is a Class 4 felony under Virginia Code § 18.2-279 to discharge a firearm in a building that is occupied.
 However, this section requires malice.
 If death occurs, the offense is murder in the first or second degree depending on the intent of the shooter.
 If there was no malice in the discharge and there was no fatality, a person may be charged with a Class 6 felony.
 However, if a fatality results from such a firearm discharge, which was done unlawfully but not maliciously, the person may be charged with involuntary manslaughter.

 Are you facing gun charges?
-Our experienced criminal defense attorneys will explain what may happen in your case and how we can help you to build a strong defense.
-To learn more,schedule a free consultation.
+Our experienced attorneys will explain what may happen in your case and how we can help you to build a strong defense.
+To learn more, schedule a free consultation with a Manassas gun crime attorney from our firm.

 “I chose Dischley Law in part because they are a Veteran-owned firm, but also because of their competitive fees and the compassion they demonstrated as I described my case during the consultation”- C.G.